okdavekk/work-day-scheduler/README.md

 GIVEN I am using a daily planner to create a schedule

-- DONE WHEN I open the planner THEN the current day is displayed at the top of the calendar
+- WHEN I open the planner THEN the current day is displayed at the top of the calendar

-- DONE WHEN I scroll down THEN I am presented with timeblocks for standard business hours
+- WHEN I scroll down THEN I am presented with timeblocks for standard business hours

 - WHEN I view the timeblocks for that day THEN each timeblock is color coded to indicate whether it is in the past, present, or future

-- DONE WHEN I click into a timeblock THEN I can enter an event
+- WHEN I click into a timeblock THEN I can enter an event

 - WHEN I click the save button for that timeblock THEN the text for that event is saved in local storage